CharonWangg/charonwangg-academic/content/authors/admin/_index.md

 ---

 Hi!
 I am a master student in the Department of Bioengineering at the University of Pennsylvania.
-My research interests include causal discovery, causal machine learning and machine learning application in biomedical informatics.
-Currently, I am doing research about meta-learning causal discovery in large complex system, advised by Konrad Kording.
-Prior to UPenn, I earned a BEng degree in Biomedical Engineering from Shenzhen University and conducted the neural feedback system development in MINDLab.
+My research interests include Causal Discovery, Causal Machine Learning and Machine Learning Application in Biomedical Informatics.
+Currently, I am doing research about Meta-learning Causal Discovery in large complex system, advised by Konrad Kording.
+Prior to UPenn, I earned a BEng degree in Biomedical Engineering from Shenzhen University and conducted the Neural Feedback System development in MINDLab.
 Meanwhile, I am a data science enthusiast, have won multiple medals on Kaggle.